 As soon as I realised, at first it made me really worried – I needed it!
 Then I remembered all the research I had done about altitude sickness.
 I took some Advil, bought an extra bottle of water and had a lot of coca leaf tea.

 Coca leaves are loved by the Peruvians.
-They are drank like coffee or other tea leaves.
-And are the preferred remedy of altitude sickness in the Andes.
+They can be chewed or made into a tea.
+And are the preferred remedy for preventing altitude sickness in the Andes.
 I took frequent breaks and went slow when I felt I needed to.
 By the second day, I forgot that I didn’t bring my medicine and felt just fine!

-My biggest piece of advice is to listen to what your body is telling you and use as many remedies as you can.
+My biggest piece of advice to prevent altitude sickness is to listen to what your body is telling you and use as many remedies as you can.
 If you think you need to slow down, slow down.
-Don’t wait until you start to feel bad to tell someone there is a problem – be proactive and it will be fine!
+Don’t wait until you start to feel bad to tell someone there is a problem – be proactive and it will be fine!”
+Meghan

 Follow more of Meghan’s adventures on Facebook.